elsa-workflows/elsa-website/docs/guides-document-approval.md

 ---
-id: guides-http-workflow
+id: guides-document-approval
-title: Create & run a workflow triggered with HTTP
+title: A Simple Document Approval Workflow
-sidebar_label: HTTP Workflow
+sidebar_label: Document Approval
 ---

 In this guide, we will do the following:

 * Create an ASP.NET Core application.
 * Programmatically define a workflow definition that executes when an HTTP request comes in at a specified URL.
+Specifically, the workflow accepts a POST request with a JSON payload representing a document to be reviewed.
+* See the following activities in action: `HttpRequest`, `HttpResponse`, `Fork`, `Join`, `SetVariable`, `Signaled`, `SendEmail` and `IfElse`.

 Let's get to it!